Business Setup

 Extra-provincial registration is the rule that catches most small Canadian corporations off guard the first time they hire across a provincial line or open a second location.
 It's not optional, it's not waived by federal incorporation, and it requires a real address inside the host province — not a workaround.

-For Ontario ↔ BC operators specifically, the cleanest answer is to set up the addresses before the activity in the second province begins, register at filing fees of around $330–$350 per province, and file the host province's annual return alongside the home province's.
+For Ontario ↔ BC operators specifically, the cleanest answer is to set up the addresses before the activity in the second province begins, register at the current per-province filing fees, and file the host province's annual return alongside the home province's.
 Reserve a Toronto and Vancouver address and you have both registered offices, both attorney-for-service locations, and both annual mail flows running through a single dashboard from day one.

 Share: